An Empirical Analysis of Calibration and Selective Prediction in Multimodal Clinical Condition Classification: Introduction

 In this paper, we study whether state-of-the-art multimodal models provide reliable uncertainty estimates that enable effective selective prediction in multilabel clinical condition classification.
 We find that although multimodal models outperform unimodal baselines on standard evaluation metrics, multimodal fusion substantially degrades selective prediction, calling into question its suitability as a fail-safe mechanism in safety-critical healthcare settings (\Cref{table:summary_models}).
 To understand the roots of this failure, we perform a careful analysis across unimodal and multimodal models trained on one of the largest publicly-available multimodal datasets, consisting of EHR and chest X-ray data.
 This comparison reveals that multimodal fusion does not consistently improve calibration and, in many cases, exacerbates class-dependent miscalibration.
 In particular, we consider class-dependent expected calibration errors and find that predictions are systematically overconfident, especially for conditions underrepresented in the data, undermining the effectiveness of selective prediction.

 Finally, we investigate whether a simple calibration training strategy can mitigate these issues and find that it only offers modest improvements, falling short of resolving the underlying calibration shortcomings.
-Our findings indicate that state-of-the-art multimodal systems cannot deliver selective prediction as a reliable fail-safe mechanism, underscoring calibration-aware selective prediction as a key open challenge for safe deployment.
+Our findings underscore calibration-aware selective prediction as a key open challenge for safe deployment of clinical AI systems.
 To summarize, our key contributions are:

 \begin{enumerate}[topsep=0pt, align=left, leftmargin=15pt, labelindent=1pt, listparindent=\parindent, labelwidth=0pt, itemindent=!, itemsep=3pt, parsep=0pt] \item We show that selective prediction in multilabel clinical condition classification degrades across a wide range of clinical conditions, and quantify how class-dependent miscalibration correlates with changes in selective AUC.